aeternity/tutorials/sophia-vote-contract.md

 ## Prequisites
 - Installed **docker** (take a look at [this site](https://docs.docker.com/compose/install/) in case you didn't)
 - Installed **aecli** (take a look at [this tutorial](https://github.com/aeternity/tutorials/blob/master/account-creation-in-ae-cli.md#installing-aecli) to remind yourself on installing the javascript version of aecli)
-- Installed **forgae** (take a look at [this section](https://github.com/aeternity/tutorials/blob/master/smart-contract-deployment-in-forgae.md#installing-forgae))
+- Installed **aeproject** (take a look at [this section](https://github.com/aeternity/aepp-aeproject-js))

 ## Setting up project and development environment
 First we have to initialize our project where we write our smart contract.
-In order to do this we are going to use `forgae`.
+In order to do this we are going to use `aeproject init`.

 ## Smart contract
 In Sophia ML we have a state which is the place to store data on-chain - and it is the only part in the smart contract that can be mutated (overwritten).